 Any bread needs patience.
 It’s not so much about hard labor, it’s about waiting.
 Good news is you don’t need to wait in the kitchen.
-You can use timer and incorporate making this bread into your other home chores.
+You can use a timer and incorporate making this bread into your other home chores.

 Mix all the ingredients and knead a soft and elastic dough.
-Place it in a bowl, cover with plastic wrap, make tiny holes in it, and leave to ferment in room temperature for about an hour.
+Place it in a bowl, cover with plastic wrap, make tiny holes in it, and leave to ferment at room temperature for about an hour.

 Roll the dough into 6" square, cover with plastic wrap, and let it rest for 10 minutes.

-Roll the dough into 7" x 12" rectangular, cover with plastic wrap, and let it rest for 10 minutes.
+Roll the dough into 7" x 12" rectangular, cover with plastic wrap and let it rest for 10 minutes.

 Roll the dough into 8" x 30" rectangular.
 Melt butter and brush the dough.

 Layer the dough: cut it in half and place one on top of another, repeat.
 You will have 4 layers, 2" wide.